Jared-James/Jared-James/README.md

 Full Stack JavaScript & React Developer

-Believer of the Craftsman Philosophy & really into productivity & I also play golf.
+Believer of the Craftsman Philosophy & really into productivity.

 Currently working on a deFi gaming platform. https://www.busta.gg/